Memorable Manitobans: Clifford Knox Rogers (1889-1968)

 In 1925, he was appointed a School Inspector at Gladstone and later served as Deputy Minister of Education.
 In 1956, he was Chief School Inspector for Manitoba, later becoming Registrar for the Manitoba Department of Education.
 He also served as Supervisor of Teacher Supply, Editor of the Manitoba School Journal, Secretary of the Boundaries Commission, and a member of the Board of Reference.
 He was President of the Manitoba Educational Association (1947-1948).

-On 20 August 1912, he married Alice Ethel Hanson at Winnipeg.
-He moved back to Woodstock, New Brunswick in June 1960 where he died on 20 February 1968.
+In June 1960, he moved back to Woodstock, New Brunswick where he died on 20 February 1968.

 1911 Canada census, Automated Genealogy.

 Black & Gold, Gretna School, 1937.
 [Legislative Library of Manitoba, F5649.G74 Gre]